 These policies apply to all College community members, including faculty, staff, students, and volunteers.

 Harassment Based on Protected Class

-Harassment is defined as unwelcome conduct that is based on an individual's sex, race, color, age, religion, national origin, marital status, sexual orientation, gender identity or expression, veteran status, medical condition, pregnancy, disability, or any other legally protected status.
-Harassment can occur in any form and can be directed at individuals or groups.
-When appropriate, minor infractions can be resolved informally and with remedial steps, including training, counseling, or mediation.
-When harassment harms the person by severely, persistently, or pervasively interfering with the person's educational opportunities, peaceful enjoyment of residence and community, or terms of employment, it is subject to disciplinary action, up to and including expulsion or dismissal.
+Harassment based on a protected class is defined as unreasonable, unwelcome conduct that is based on an individual’s sex, race, color, age, religion, national or ethnic origin, sexual orientation, gender identity or expression, pregnancy, marital status, medical condition, veteran status, disability, or any other College-recognized protected classification.
+This type of harassment can occur in any form and can be directed at individuals or groups.
+When appropriate, minor infractions can oftentimes be resolved informally and with remedial steps, including training, counseling, or mediation.
+When this harassment objectively and subjectively harms the person by severely, persistently, or pervasively interfering with the person’s educational opportunities, peaceful enjoyment of residence and community, or terms of employment, it is subject to disciplinary action, up to and including expulsion/dismissal.
 In all cases, the College encourages individuals to seek support and assistance as soon as harassing conduct occurs.
-Before any conduct can be considered for possible formal grievance procedures, it must be clear that no substantial free expression interests are threatened by bringing a formal charge of harassment.
+Before any conduct can be considered for the disciplinary action, it must be clear that no substantial free expression interests are threatened by bringing a formal charge of harassment.

 Retaliation is any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a complaint.
 Retaliation can take many forms, including continued abuse or violence, bullying, threats and intimidation.
 Any individual or group of individuals, not just a complainant or respondent, can engage in retaliation.

-Sexual Harassment, Sexual Violence, Intimate Partner Violence, Stalking, and Related Prohibited Conduct
+Sexual Harassment, Sexual Violence, Intimate Partner Violence (including Domestic Violence and Dating Violence), Stalking, and Related Prohibited Conduct